How Negative Gearing Works in Australia

 What Expenses Can You Claim?

-Deductible expenses include mortgage interest (not principal repayments), council rates, water rates, landlord insurance, property management fees (typically 6-10% of rent), repairs and maintenance, pest inspections, advertising for tenants, legal fees, and travel to inspect the property.
+Deductible expenses include mortgage interest (not principal repayments), council rates, water rates, landlord insurance, property management fees (typically 6-10% of rent), repairs and maintenance, pest inspections, advertising for tenants, legal fees, and travel to inspect the property under limited circumstances.
 Depreciation of the building structure (Division 43) and plant and equipment (Division 40) are non-cash deductions that increase your paper loss without costing you actual money.

 Australian Tax Brackets (2024-25)